Parth018/CustomerRepos-master-java-springboot-jpa-docker-postgresql-app/README.md

 ### Prerequisites

-- Docker installed on your machine.
+- Docker installed on the machine.

 ### Steps